joelbreton2/avd/diataxis/brainstorm.md

 Key design principals

-- easy to navigate
+- Easy to navigate
-- clear navigation headers
+- Clear navigation headers

-Move Navigation headers horizontally
-Use container labs has a reference model
+- Use container labs has a reference model
-Use some components from diataxis and containerlab
+- Use some components from diataxis and containerlab
+- Remove Roles concept as this is an ansiblism, focus on cloudvision integration model

+Proposed changes

+- Move Navigation headers horizontally
 - collapse tutorials and how-to guides **[Tutorials]**
 - collapse reference and explanation **[User Manual]**

 ## Navigation Menu

+- Move the Main Navigation Menu Horizontally to the top of the Page
+- Do we remove completely the navigation menu on the left ?

 ### Current